ljeanner/azure-ipaas-workshop/docs/workshop.md

 You should see the following RBAC configuration in your Storage Account :

 ![IAM](assets/lab1/image-1.png)
+//TODO: Add a screen of the action configuration

 </details>

 ### Check the Event Grid subscription in the Event Grid System Topic

-When we save the workflow for the first time, an Event Grid subscription will be created in the Storage Account automatically with some default naming convention, and it will be in 'Creating' state.
+When we save the Logic App workflow for the first time, the Event Grid Trigger will create automatically an Event Grid subscription in the Storage Account, following default naming conventions.
+The subscription will initially remain in the `Creating` state.

 We will see in the next step why and how to validate the subscription.
-In the meatime, let's have a look to the Event Grid subscription.
+In the meatime, let's have a look at the Event Grid subscription.

 <div class="task" data-title="Tasks">